Regular Tree Algebras: Tree algebras

 To prepare the reader for our notion of a tree algebra, let us take a look at semigroups first.
 Instead of using the usual binary product, we can see a semigroup as a set~$S$ equipped with a product $\pi : S^+ \to S$ of variable arity that multiplies an arbitrary sequence of semigroup elements in one step.
 Analogously, we will define a tree algebra as a set~$A$ together with a product $\pi : \bbT A \to A$ that takes an $A$-labelled tree and returns a single element of~$A$.
 Let us make this idea precise.

-First of all, we will not work with simple sets but with \emph{ranked sets,} that is, sets where each element as an \emph{arity} or \emph{rank.} Formally, we consider such a set as a sequence $A = (A_n)_{n<\omega}$ where $A_n$~is the subset of elements of arity~$n$.
-Functions between ranked sets will always tacitly be assumed to be rank preserving.
+First of all, we will not work with simple sets but with \emph{ranked sets,} that is, sets where each element has an \emph{arity} or \emph{rank.} Formally, we consider such a set as a sequence $A = {(A_n)}_{n<\omega}$ where $A_n$~is the subset of elements of arity~$n$.
+A~function $f : A \to B$ of such sets is then a family $f = {(f_n)}_{n<\omega}$ of functions $f_n : A_n \to B_n$.
+We will frequently identify a ranked set $A = {(A_n)}_n$ with its disjoint union $A = \bigcupdot_n A_n$.
+A function ${(f_n)}_n : {(A_n)}_n \to {(B_n)}_n$ then corresponds to a rank preserving function $f : A \to B$.
+In the rest of this article all sets will be assumed to be ranked, if not explicitly stated otherwise, and all functions will be rank preserving.

 Now let $A$~be a ranked set.
 An \emph{$A$-labelled} tree~$t$ is a (finite or infinite) tree where every vertex is labelled by an element from~$A$ in such a way that the arity of a label matches the number of successors.
-We set $\bbT A = (\bbT_n A)_{n<\omega}$ where $\bbT_n A$~is the set of all $(A \cup \{x_0,\dots,x_{n-1}\})$-labelled trees~$t$ where the additional labels~$x_i$ are called \emph{variables.} These are considered as having arity~$0$ and we require that \begin{itemize} \item each variable~$x_i$ occurs at most once in the tree~$t$ and \item the root is not labelled by any variable. \end{itemize} (We will always assume that $x_i \notin A$.) \begin{Rem} There is some freedom in choosing how to define~$\bbT A$.
+We set $\bbT A = {(\bbT_n A)}_{n<\omega}$ where $\bbT_n A$~is the set of all $(A \cup \{x_0,\dots,x_{n-1}\})$-labelled trees~$t$ where the additional labels~$x_i$ are called \emph{variables.} These are considered as having arity~$0$ and we require that \begin{itemize} \item each variable~$x_i$ occurs at most once in the tree~$t$ and \item the root is not labelled by any variable. \end{itemize} (We will always assume that $x_i \notin A$.)
+Note that a tree~$t$ containing the variables, say, $x_0$,~$x_3$, and~$x_7$, can be regarded as an element of $\bbT_8 A$, of $\bbT_9 A$, and so on.
+According to our convention these elements are considered to be different.
+For a tree~$t$, we denote its set of vertices by $\dom(t)$, and we write $t(v)$ for the label of a vertex $v \in \dom(t)$.
+We say that two trees \emph{have the same shape} if there become equal when we remove all non-variable labels. \begin{rem} There is some freedom in choosing how to define~$\bbT A$.
 Instead of requiring that every variable occurs at most once, we could allow each occurring several, even infinitely many times.
 We also could allow the use of infinitely many different variables by adding elements of arity~$\omega$.
 Finally, we could require that every variable appears at least once.
 For most of our results, these details do not matter.
 Hence, the precise definition is more of a matter of taste.
 But let us mention that some results in Section~\ref{Sect: deterministic} fail if we allow multiple occurrences of the same variable.
-In particular, this is the case for Proposition~\ref{Prop: reduction for arities}. \end{Rem}
+In particular, this is the case for Proposition~\ref{Prop: reduction for arities}. \end{rem}